w3f/polkadot-wiki/docs/learn/learn-DOT.md

 #### Inactive Issuance

 It is the total units of outstanding deactivated balance on the network that cannot be used for participation in governance.
 This comprises tokens locked away in crowdloans and nomination pools.

 :::info On-chain data for reference

 The inactive issuance is
-{{ polkadot: <RPC network="polkadot" path="query.balances.inactiveIssuance" defaultValue="1784854324418488473"/>. :polkadot }}
+{{ polkadot: <RPC network="polkadot" path="query.balances.inactiveIssuance" defaultValue="1784854324418488473" filter= "humanReadable"/>. :polkadot }}
-{{ kusama: <RPC network="kusama" path="query.balances.inactiveIssuance" defaultValue="320302796457002024"/>. :kusama }} in the era
+{{ kusama: <RPC network="kusama" path="query.balances.inactiveIssuance" defaultValue="320302796457002024" filter= "humanReadable"/>. :kusama }}
+in the era
 {{ polkadot: <RPC network="polkadot" path="query.staking.currentEra" defaultValue="1200"/>. :polkadot }}
 {{ kusama: <RPC network="polkadot" path="query.staking.currentEra" defaultValue="5649"/>. :kusama }}